PX4/PX4-user_guide/en/power_module/cuav_hv_pm.md

 # CUAV HV PM(High voltage power module)

+>**Tip** The HV PM is included in the V5+/V5 nano kit, which can also be sold separately.
+There are different cables depending on the flight control (pixhack v3, pixhawk, V5+/V5 nano); you can also use it on other flight controllers, but you may need to modify the cable pin.

 ## Overview：

 The CUAV<sup>&reg;</sup> HV_PM module is a new high voltage voltage power module independently developed by CUAV with the following features: